 Is Medusa an Echidna?

-No, the snake-haired monster Medusa belongs to a trio of monsters called the Gorgons.
+The snake-haired monster Medusa belongs to a trio of monsters called the Gorgons.
 The Gorgons were three sisters who had venomous snakes for hair.
 Two of the sisters were immortal, but Medusa was not.
 The Gorgons are believed to be the daughters of the sea goddess Ceto and Phorcys.
-Medus therefore could have been Echidna’s sibling.

 Echidna’s genealogy is not as well documented or described as many of the other monsters of ancient Greece, so the ancients may have believed Echidna was related to Medusa in some way.
 However, Medusa is not in the same class of monster as Echidna who is a female dragon or Dracaena.